Plantar Plate Tears Can Cause Floating Toes and Chronic Ball of Foot Pain

 - Biomechanics of the feet and legs

 When an indirect plantar plate injury occurs it is critical to consult a podiatrist specializing in these fields to determine the cause of your injury.
-At the Foot and Ankle Center of Washington Dr.Hale and Dr.Huppin specialize in optimizing your unique biomechanics using orthotics to avoid injuries like plantar plate tears.
+At the Foot and Ankle Center of Washington Dr.Hale and Dr.Huppin specialize in optimizing your unique biomechanics using orthotics to avoid injuries like plantar plate tears and reduce force off your tear.

 Plantar plate injury occurs frequently in people who have hammertoe deformities, this is likely due to the increased pressure on the metatarsal head when the toes form a claw like shape.
 Certain foot types, such as feet with high arches can place additional pressure on the plantar plate, and make you more prone to injury.